open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 Export() can be called again only after the current call returns.

-Export() must not block indefinitely, there must be a reasonable upper limit after which the call must time out with an error result (typically FailedRetryable).
+Export() must not block indefinitely, there must be a reasonable upper limit after which the call must time out with an error result (`Failure`).

+Any retry logic that is required by the exporter is the responsibility of the exporter.
+The default SDK SHOULD NOT implement retry logic, as the required logic is likely to depend heavily on the specific protocol and backend the spans are being sent to.

 **Parameters:**